huggingface/blog/interns-2023.md

 * [Accelerate Internship](https://apply.workable.com/huggingface/j/9B5436D6FA), to lead the integration of new, impactful features in the library.
 * [Skops Internship](https://apply.workable.com/huggingface/j/6E9686A620/), working at the intersection of model serving, persistence, and interpretation as well as model card generation.
 * [Diffusers Internship](https://apply.workable.com/huggingface/j/A298F8F991/), helping on distilling diffusion models for faster sampling.
-* [Evaluate Internship](https://apply.workable.com/huggingface/j/CB14259605/), helping on the backend of the library to improve its performance & focus on integrating with other libraries in the ecosystem.
 * [Speech internship](https://apply.workable.com/huggingface/j/93CDE47063/), working on efficient models for speech recognition.

 The following Science team positions are available: